 - Expertise and experience.
-Mayo Clinic sleep centers treat thousands of people each year.
-Mayo sleep centers have experience with all types of parasomnias (undesirable physical events or experiences that occur during sleep), including more complex parasomnias that may, for example, have features of both sleepwalking and REM-sleep behavior disorder (RBD).
+Experts at Mayo Clinic sleep disorders centers treat a high volume of patients each year.
+Mayo Clinic's sleep disorders centers have experience with all types of parasomnias, including more-complex parasomnias that may, for example, have features of both sleepwalking and REM-sleep behavior disorder.

 - Accreditation.
-Mayo Clinic's sleep disorders programs on the Minnesota, Arizona and Florida campuses are accredited by the American Academy of Sleep Medicine.
+Mayo Clinic's sleep disorders centers on the Arizona, Florida, and Minnesota campuses are accredited by the American Academy of Sleep Medicine.

 Mayo Clinic: Answers you can trust